kartograph/kartograph.org/docs/kartograph.js/index.md

 	});

-**Note:** Due to cross-domain access restrictions, you probably need to store your SVG files on the same domain as your map.

 In case that your callback function lives outside the scope of your map the map instance is passed to the callback function as the first argument.